dhthwy/r/README.md

 # r

+"Last year around this time you told me a rare truth: 'I'm not on your side.'

+I guess I didn't want to believe that you were a fraud and the real bully all along.
+But then you backed it up copiously with real action, and I was forced to believe.
+"

+---

 "It wasn't routine critical business that couldn't wait - That I would understand.

 It was routine fun.
 You put that over your promise to heal, or at least put an end to a nightmare.